Archive Social Media and Violence in Teenagers: Understanding the Impact

 A teenage boy wearing a black hoodie with a knife in his hand

 There are various ways in which gangs use social media to prove themselves more macho than their rivals.
-These measures result in further violence in the real world, more often than not.
+These measures result in further violence in real life, more often than not.
 Some of these measures include:

 • Trespassing and taunting